 To earn the ENERGY STAR, the apartments in a new multifamily building must be built to meet strict guidelines for energy efficiency set by the U.S. Environmental Protection Agency.
 An apartment unit that has earned the ENERGY STAR label has undergone a rigorous process of third-party testing and verification to ensure it delivers better quality, comfort, and value.

 The blue ENERGY STAR label means:

 Homes and apartments that earn the ENERGY STAR label are designed and verified to be at least 10% more energy efficient than homes built to code and achieve a 20% improvement on average.

 Beyond featuring efficient appliances and equipment, these buildings combine an integrated approach to design with tried-and-true best practices for construction.
-Apartments that earn the ENERGY STAR label also undergo a series of third-party inspections and testing by licensed engineers and architects to ensure that they perform as designed.
+Apartments that earn the ENERGY STAR label also undergo a series of third-party inspections and testing to ensure that they perform as designed.

 What does that all mean for you?
 Peace of mind that your apartment was designed to reduce your energy costs and lower your utility bill.

 ENERGY STAR certified apartments are designed to deliver comfort by:

 - Ensuring that consistent temperatures are maintained across every room and controlling humidity in your unit, making the entire home comfortable year-round.

 - Providing a constant supply of fresh and filtered air that reduces indoor pollutants including dust, pollen, and other allergens.